-You can also choose to hold the payments until you are ready to receive them.
+You can also hold the payments until you are ready to receive them.

 How Many Twitch Followers Do you Need to Make Money?

-While there is no golden number of followers where you start making money the real answer lies in your concurrent viewers.
-If you are holding an average of 15-20 viewers for the duration of a stream it is quite common to pick up 1-2 subs and a few bits each stream.
-As your channel continues to grow, these subs will add up and, eventually you will make a decent side income.
+While there is no golden number of followers where you start making money, the real answer lies in your concurrent viewers.
+If you are holding an average of 15-20 viewers for the duration of a stream, it is quite common to pick up 1-2 subs and a few bits each stream.
+As your channel grows, these subs will add up, and eventually, you will make a decent side income.

 Do People Generally Donate Bits or Sub to Twitch Channels?